vollowx/dotfiles/README.md

 ### Other Apps

-The packages below are neither configured by nor related to this set of dotfiles.
+The packages below are not related to this set of dotfiles.

-`fcitx5 firefox nemo file-roller mission-center gimp`
+`fcitx5 fcitx5-rime rime-ice rime-pinyin-moegirl gimp`

 ### Audio